codebar/tutorials/ruby/lesson4/tutorial.md

 ## What is a class?

-A class is simply a way of representing an object.
+A class is a way of representing an object.
 It enables us to package up data and ways of manipulating them.

-To define a class we need to specify the keyword **class** followed by the name we want to name out class, and the keyword **end** to close the definition.
+To define a class we need to specify the keyword **class** followed by the name we want to name our class, and the keyword **end** to close the definition.

 ```ruby
 # defining a Color class